2024 Golden Globes: Oppenheimer, Succession and The Bear dominate film and television awards

 “This is for every little urban kid, every little native kid out there who has a dream, who is seeing themselves represented and our stories told by ourselves in our own words with tremendous allies and tremendous trust.”

-Giamatti celebrated his second win in Best Actor (Comedy/Musical) for his performance as a cranky prep school teacher while co-star Randolph took home Best Supporting Actress for her role as a grieving cook.
+Giamatti celebrated his second win for Best Actor (Comedy/Musical) for his performance as cranky prep school teacher Paul Hunham, while co-star Randolph took home Best Supporting Actress for her role as grieving cook Mary Lamb.

-There also two victories for the French legal drama Anatomy of a Fall as it bagged a crucial double of Best Screenplay and Best Motion Picture (Non-English Language) while Hayao Miyazaki’s Japanese film The Boy and the Heron upset Spider-Man: Across the Spider-Verse to win Best Animated Film.
+There were also two victories for the French legal drama Anatomy of a Fall as it bagged a crucial double of Best Screenplay and Best Motion Picture (Non-English Language) while Hayao Miyazaki’s Japanese animation The Boy and the Heron upset Spider-Man: Across the Spider-Verse to win Best Animated Film.

 However, it was a night to forget for a number of high-profile films as the likes of Maestro, May December and Past Lives came away from the ceremony without a single win from multiple nominations.